Download demos and trial versions, product documentation, free presets and more.

 Setting up a complex composite is now as simple as a single click.
 With Layer Presets, you can apply multiple Supercomp effects at once to get a starting point or even an instant final result.
 Audition presets with the visual preview, then apply.
 Tweak a setting or two to taste, and, if you like, save and share your own presets.

 Most controls in Supercomp can be animated.
 Just right-click on a parameter and select Add Keyframe.
 The control then appears in the After Effects timeline, where you can keyframe it, or even add expressions.

 No matter what the bit-depth of your After Effects project, Supercomp always works in 32-bit float, with proper gamma management.
 That means that your composites will look realistic and seamless, without any clipped highlights or color artifacts.

 In fact, all 17 of the effects in Supercomp are GPU-accelerated.
 In other words, you will experience fast feedback and renders.

 No more having to remember what you did when opening an older project, or trying to figure out what someone else did when you inherit a project.
 Supercomp’s clear visual feedback makes it simple to understand a project’s makeup so you can get jump right in and tweak.

 Often a difference in the color of layers is what stands between you and a good composite.
 Supercomp offers a powerful Color Correction effect designed specifically for VFX compositing.
 Once you set your black level, no subsequent adjustments will alter the black values of the layer.

 Color Match (NEW)

 Based on the #1 request from customers, you can now click the ‘Match Background’ button, and Supercomp will instantly match the black and white points of the layers behind it.
-Like other Supercomp tools, Color Match is context aware, so that different areas of your background will affect your layer differently.
-An additional White Point Weight slider gives you even more control over the color match.
+Like other Supercomp tools, Color Match is context-aware.
+In other words, different areas of your background will affect your layer differently.
+Additionally, a White Point Weight slider gives you even more control over the color match.